top of page

 Proportions That Help Without Deciding for You

-Numbers can be useful as long as they do not pretend to be answers.
+Numbers can be useful as long as they do not pretend to be final answers.
 Think of them as boundaries that keep the system stable while leaving room for choice.

-For lights, the color temperature sets the conditions under which everything else is read.
+For the lights, the color temperature sets the conditions under which everything else is perceived.
 Warm light emphasizes rest and familiarity.
 White light sharpens contrast and detail.
+Colored light shifts the priority toward memory and association.
+None of these choices is neutral, and all of them are reversible.

 The total number of lights matters less than their rhythm.
 Even spacing will be noticed more than high density.